 McGue argued that the governing documents required the association and trustees to maintain the roads according to the local road ordinances.
 The court of appeals agreed that the association’s articles of incorporation and bylaws made it generally responsible to maintain the roads.
 Specifically, Article III of the articles of incorporation stated that the association was formed to “promote the comfort, health and general welfare of Glenbrook Beach Association,” “to take over the care and maintenance of the … roads,” to carry on the business necessary to effectuate the association’s purposes, and to “protect and promote the health and welfare of the Glenbrook Beach Association.”
 Article IV provides for a board of seven trustees to manage the association’s affairs, and Bylaws III, section 6, authorizes the board to “exercise all of the powers of the Association,” which includes “the management and control of the business and property of the Association.”

-However, the court concluded that nothing in the association’s governing documents obligated the association to maintain the roads to any specific quality standards or the road ordinances.
+However, the court concluded that nothing in the association’s governing documents obligated the association to maintain the roads to any specific quality standards or road ordinances.
 The court concluded that the articles of incorporation and bylaws formed the contract between the association and its members.
 The court indicated that since neither the articles of incorporation nor the bylaws obligated the association to maintain its roads in compliance with Dexter Township’s road ordinances, that the association’s board had discretion to determine how the roads should be maintained.

 The trustees did not breach a duty to McGue as they were not obligated to maintain the roads under a specific standard.

 McGue argued that the individual trustees on the association’s board breached their duties to maintain the roads according to the standards set forth in the articles of incorporation and bylaws.
 McGue argued that this breach of duty constituted oppression under MCL 450.1489.
 Similar to MCL 450.2489, the section of the Michigan Nonprofit Corporation Act that typically applies to condominium and homeowners associations, MCL 459.1489 allows for a shareholder of a corporation to bring an action in the circuit court “to establish that the acts of the directors or those in control of the corporation are illegal, fraudulent, or willfully unfair and oppressive to the corporation or to the shareholder.”
-MCL 459.1489 defines “willfully unfair and oppressive” conduct as “a continuing course of conduct or a significant action or a serious of actions that substantially interferes with the rights or interests of the member or shareholder.
+MCL 459.1489 defines “willfully unfair and oppressive” conduct as “a continuing course of conduct or a significant action or a series of actions that substantially interferes with the rights or interests of the member or shareholder.
 The term does not include conduct or actions that are permitted by an agreement, the articles of incorporation, the bylaws or a consistently applied written corporate policy or procedure.”
 The Court of Appeals affirmed the dismissal of this claim as it determined that the conduct of the association’s trustees was not illegal, fraudulent or willfully unfair and oppressive as they did not violate the articles of incorporation or bylaws in making decisions related to the road maintenance.

 The lessons learned from McGue v Glenbrook Beach Association, unpublished opinion of the Court of Appeals, issued March 6, 2018 (Docket No. 337785) are not only applicable to summer resorts, but also to Michigan condominium associations and homeowners associations.